 There are many places near Pattaya Railway Station that you can visit during your travel to Pattaya.
 Some of them are mentioned below:

-Sanctuary of truth in Pattaya
+Sanctuary of Truth in Pattaya

 The Sanctuary of Truth (Thai: ปราสาทสัจธรรม) is a Hindu-Buddhist temple and museum in Pattaya.
 It is fair to call it the most iconic structure in Pattaya.
 The details in all of the carved teak wood in a 105-meter-tall hall are truly magical.
-These carves reflect the ancient vision of the earth, ancient knowledge, and eastern philosophy.
+These carves reflect the ancient vision of the earth, ancient knowledge, and Eastern philosophy.
 They are also a reflection of nature as the woods are unprotected, and there is a constant need to replace the woods.
 It was designed by the Thai businessman Lek Viriyaphan in the Ayutthaya style.

 Even if you’re not a religious person, this building gives you an incredible feeling of peace and calmness; but if you’re not a fan of calmness, there are elephant and horse rides available outside of the building.
 You can buy souvenirs from souvenir stalls located there either.
-Besides, you can enjoy Thai dancing and martial art shows and eat at the restaurant.
+Besides, you can enjoy Thai dancing and martial arts shows and eat at the restaurant.

-Teddy Bear Museum in Pattaya:
+Teddy Bear Museum in Pattaya

 About 4.2 kilometers (2.6 miles) away from the Pattaya Railway Station, the Teddy Bear Museum of Pattaya has been designed as a dragon boat as large as 40 meters by Korean designers.
 Enjoy taking pictures with more than 2000 Teddy Bears in different sizes.
 Teddy Bear Museum is open from 09:00 AM to 10:00 PM.
 It costs 500 THB (16.5$) for adults and 300 THB (about 10$) for children.
 There is also a gift shop available there.